pearg/pearg_documentation/content/usage-documentation/running-jobs-with-slurm.md

 You can use the `sinteractive` command to run your job in an interactive session.
 When SLURM allocates your job resources, you will be provided with an interactive terminal session.
-It is recommended to use sinteractive in conjunction with a terminal multiplexer such as GUN Screen so the job won't terminate if you disconnect from the server.
+It is recommended to use sinteractive in conjunction with a terminal multiplexer such as GNU Screen so the job won't terminate if you disconnect from the server.

 ```bash